paurullan/phylonets/README.md

 phylonets
 =========

-Phylogenetic networks tools and RecoNet algorithm
+Phylogenetic networks tools and RecoNet algorithm.

+View the site at http://phylonets.uib.es